flatredball/FlatRedBallDocs/tutorials/damage-dealing/02-team-index.md

 }
 ```

-Now we can click on the screen with the mouse to add enemies, and we can shoot these enemies with bullets.a
+Now we can click on the screen with the mouse to add enemies, and we can shoot these enemies with bullets.

 <figure><img src="../../.gitbook/assets/01_06 41 48.gif" alt=""><figcaption><p>Bullets destroying Enemy instances</p></figcaption></figure>